 Caryn Mirriam-Goldberg is the 2009-2013 Kansas Poet Laureate.
 She is a poet, writer, teacher, and writing facilitator with over 30 years behind the pen.
-She coordinates the Transformative Language Arts program at Goddard College, where she teaches.
+She coordinates the Transformative Language Arts.

 She is currently busy writing songs with Kelley Hunt, she blogs “Everyday Magic,” and she writes fiction, poetry, non-fiction, memoir and more.
 Her recent books including Miriam’s Well (a novel), Following the Curve (yoga poetry), Everyday Magic: Field Notes on the Mundane and Miraculous, Chasing Weather: Tornadoes, Tempest, and Thunderous Skies in Word and Image (with weather chaser photographer Stephen Locke), Needle in the Bone: A Holocaust Survivor and Polish Resistance Fighter Beat the Odds and Find Friendship (Potomac Press).
 The rest of her 23 books include collections of poetry, the novel The Divorce Girl, anthologies, and a bioregional memoir on cancer and community, The Sky Begins at Your Feet.
 Her poetry and prose are published in over 50 journals, magazines and anthologies.In addition to writing, Caryn has a deep interest in music and art.
 Her songs co-written with Kelley Hunt have been performed by Hunt and the Kelley Hunt Band on Hunt’s recordings, and around the world, including on Prairie Home Companion.
 Caryn has been quietly songwriting for piano since a young age, and she dabbles in the cello.